Brian Wood (writer): Accusations of sexual misconduct

 On November 13, 2013, cartoonist Tess Fowler publicly accused Wood of sexual harassment in offering her his hotel room number at a bar encounter during San Diego Comic-Con in 2003.
 Later that same month, Wood responded to Fowler with an apology, stating in part, "when she declined, that was the conclusion of the matter for me.
 There was never an exertion of power, no threats, and no revenge...
 I think the larger issues of abuse in the comics industry are genuine and I share everyone's concerns.
 I don't want our difference of accounts to take attention away from that industry-wide discussion that needs to happen."
 Fowler responded in part, "I've forgiven Brian years ago for the following story...
 I've moved on from what he did.
 I never asked for a boycott, or blacklisting, as I am being accused.
 I actually spoke very openly about the opposite.
 Brian Wood has every right to be a part of comics.
 To make books and make a living unhindered.
 I believe that.
 I also believe his behavior is a symptom of a much bigger disease."

-In August 2019, Laura Hudson accused Wood without evidence of "grabbing" her and "forcing" her into a kiss at a bar in 2007.
+In August 2019, Laura Hudson accused Wood of "grabbing" her and "forcing" her into a kiss at a bar in 2007.
 When approached by Comics Beat regarding the allegations, Dark Horse issued a statement to The Beat saying, "Effective immediately, Dark Horse will not pursue any new projects with Brian Wood."
 On August 21, 2020, The Comics Journal reported that following Hudson's employment on the Ava DuVernay-helmed adaptation of Wood's DMZ, she deleted the accusations against Wood.